ManideepTelukuntla/Demographic-Segmentation-For-Targeted-Marketing/README.md

 The code should run with no issues using Python versions 3.*.

 ## 5. File Descriptions
-- `Identify_Customer_Segments.ipynb`: Jupyter Notebook divided into sections and guidelines for completing the project.
+- **`Identify_Customer_Segments.ipynb`**: Jupyter Notebook divided into sections and guidelines for completing the project.
 The notebook provides more details and tips than the outline given here.
+- **`Images`**: Folder with images pertaining to this project.

 ## 6. Data Collection and Sources
 - `Udacity_AZDIAS_Subset.csv`: Demographic data for the general population of Germany; 891211 persons (rows) x 85 features (columns).